 top of page

-I'm interested in the relationship between the human and other-than human at this critical time for life on Earth.
-I'm currently researching wetlands, edges, unstable land-water grounds and disrupted weather systems.
+I'm interested in the relationship between the human and more-than human at this critical time for life on Earth.
+I'm currently researching wetlands, edges, unstable land-water grounds, soil and disrupted weather systems.
 I explore human-nonhuman assemblage where the vitality and energy of materials, natural processes and elements contribute to the making of the work with minimal human intervention.

 I work onsite, immersing myself in the environments I am researching and drawing on a full range of sensory, bodily and emotional responses to explore, question and communicate the multiple ways we come to 'know'.